symbolfigures/fields/README.md

-# Third Study Animation
+# Fields

-This repository is a pipeline that takes scans of drawings and produces animations from them.
+This repository is a set of scripts that prepares scanned drawings as a dataset for deep learning.
+A succesfully trained model can then produce immitations of those drawings and even produce animations from them by transforming within its own latent space of potential images.

 1. Drawings are scanned into the computer and processed into a dataset.
-2. A generative adversarial network (GAN) trains on this dataset and yields a vector space of potential, immitation images.
+2. A deep learning model with a generative adversarial network (GAN) architecture trains on this dataset and yields a vector space of potential, immitation images.
-3. Animations are produced by generating images along continuous paths within the vector space.
+3. The model generates images.
+A set of images may also be related, such as in a sequence that produces an animation.
+4. The images can be colored for a new dataset and model.

 The code for step 2 is provided in [Brad Klingensmith's course on Udemy](https://www.udemy.com/course/high-resolution-generative-adversarial-networks).
 That code is in turn based on the [ProGAN](https://arxiv.org/abs/1710.10196), [StyleGAN](https://arxiv.org/abs/1812.04948), and [StyleGAN2](https://arxiv.org/abs/1912.04958) papers.
-Links to some of my own drawing scans and a pre-trained generator are provided below, but the code from the course will still be needed to generate images.

 The following is a step by step walkthrough on a Linux operating system.
 It assumes some familiarity with a command line interface.